oaojVSM/oaojVSM/README.md

 - 👋 Hi, I’m @oaojVSM
-- 👀 I’m interested in Data Science, Finance and Data Engineering
-- 🌱 I’m currently learning Data Science, statistics and data engineering
+- 🌱 I’m always learning Data Science, statistics and data engineering
-- 📫 If you wanna reach me, try on reddit at u/_jvsm
-- 📫 Se quiser entrar em contato comigo, tente pelo reddit em u/_jvsm

 <!---
 oaojVSM/oaojVSM is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.